-Many people do not like the fisheye effect because they do not like the resulting distortion in the images and, in some cases, post-process methods, such as defishing techniques using Lightroom or more specific software (e.g. IMADIO Fisheye-Hemi), can be used to lessen the amount of the distortion, if not remove it altogether.
+Many people do not like the fisheye effect because they do not like the resulting distortion in the images.
+In some cases, you can use post-process methods, such as defishing techniques using Lightroom or more specific software (e.g. IMADIO Fisheye-Hemi), to lessen the amount of distortion, or remove it altogether.

 So, how does a fisheye lens work in practice?
 All you need to remember to start doing serious fisheye photography is:

-Tilt the lens upward to have a concave horizon and tall buildings bending and looming over the scene
+- Tilt the lens upward to achieve a concave horizon

-Tilt the lens downward to have a convex horizon, accentuating Earth’s curvature
+- Tilt the lens downward for a convex horizon

 What Are Fisheye Lenses Good For?

-In general, fisheye lenses are great travelling lenses for your camera, as they are generally fast and you can easily use them indoors, making them great for taking photographs in museums, churches, and monuments.
+In general, fisheye lenses are great traveling lenses for your camera.
+Because they are generally fast and you can easily use them indoors, they are great for taking photographs in museums, churches, and monuments.

-They are equally good lenses for walking around the city with, allowing you to emphasise the height buildings and monuments, as well as capture wide birds-eye views looking down at the city from high vantage points.
+They are equally good lenses for walking around the city.
+Fisheye lenses allow you to emphasise the height of buildings and monuments, as well as capture wide birds-eye views looking down at the city from high vantage points.

 One thing’s for sure—because they are quite different from any other kind of lens, if you are stuck in a photographic rut, fisheye photography is a great way to get your creative spark back.